chronosphereio/calyptia-fluent-linter-action/README.md

 - The current `fluent-linter-action` only works with `fluent-bit` configurations. `fluentd` configurations will be available shortly.
 - The current `fluent-linter-action` doesn't support `@includes` yet.
 These, if found in your configurations, will be ignored.
 Please follow [this issue](https://github.com/calyptia/fluent-bit-config-parser/issues/9) for updates.
+- The current `fluent-linter-action` uses the latest master branch of `fluent-bit` to run the checks.
+Please follow [this issue](https://github.com/calyptia/fluent-linter-action/issues/18) for updates.
+- The current `fluent-linter-action` does not support ignoring or excluding any configuration from linting.
+Please follow [this issue](https://github.com/calyptia/fluent-linter-action/issues/19) for updates.
+Be aware of this if using custom plugins or images/builds which may use invalid configuration options from the point of view of the main Fluent Bit version.

 <!-- CONTRIBUTING -->